-All women over 20 weeks pregnant will be seen by an in-house, board-certified obstetrical provider.
+All women over 20 weeks pregnant will be seen by an in-house, board-certified obstetric provider.
 Our caregivers will evaluate you and your baby’s condition.
-Our clinician will work with your primary obstetrical provider to make decisions about hospital admission or discharge.
+Our clinician will work with your primary obstetric provider to make decisions about hospital admission or discharge.

 The following symptoms may prompt you to be seen in the OB ED: